 Members of the Effingham Sunrise Rotary heard an unclassified briefing from retired Master Sgt.
 Michael LeFlamme of the U.S. Central Command Communications Group.
 LeFlamme described the major components of the communication system that supports U.S. operations at home and abroad.

-Air Force Airman Bryan A. Rozier has graduated from basic military training at Lackland Air Force Base, San Antonio, Texas.
+Air Force Airman Dustin E. Lyons graduated from basic military training at Joint Base San Antonio-Lackland in San Antonio, Texas.

 Karla Gnann had her head shaved Saturday night as part of the "Do It For Debra" event, which raised money to help Debra Bunch in her bout with cancer.